chihfanhsu/gaze_correction/README.md

 python regz_socket_MP_FD.py
 ```
 # Parameters need to be personalized in the "config.py"
 The positions of all parameters are illustrated in the following figure.
-P_o is the original point (0,0,0) which is defind at the center of the screen. <br />
+P_o is the original point (0,0,0) which is defined at the center of the screen. <br />
 <br />
 Parameters "P_c_x", "P_c_y", "P_c_z", "S_W", "S_H", and "f" need to be personalized before using the system. <br />
 "P_c_x", "P_c_y", and "P_c_z": relative distance between the camera position and screen center (cm) <br />